open-mmlab/mmdetection/docs/tutorials/config.md

     warmup_ratio=
-    0.001,  # The ratio of the starting learning rate used for warmup step=[8, 11])  # Steps to decay the learning rate total_epochs = 12  # Total epochs to train the model runner = dict(type='EpochBasedRunner', max_epochs=12) # Runner that runs the workflow in total max_epochs
-checkpoint_config = dict(  # Config to set the checkpoint hook, Refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/checkpoint.py for implementation.
-    interval=1)  # The save interval is 1
+    0.001,  # The ratio of the starting learning rate used for warmup step=[8, 11])  # Steps to decay the learning rate runner = dict(type='EpochBasedRunner', max_epochs=12) # Runner that runs the workflow in total max_epochs checkpoint_config = dict(  # Config to set the checkpoint hook, Refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/checkpoint.py for implementation. interval=1)  # The save interval is 1